Develop on Cadence. Release on Demand.

 - Acting as a liaison with Lean Portfolio Management (LPM), as appropriate

-Many enterprises hold release management meetings weekly to address the following questions:
+Many enterprises hold release governance meetings on a regular cadence to address the following questions:

-- Is the vision still understood, and are the trains and teams aligned to that purpose?
+- Is the vision still understood, and are the trains and teams optimally aligned?

-- Does everyone understand what they are building, and is it aligned with the understanding of the purpose of the value stream and current Strategic Themes?
+- Does everyone understand what they are building, and is their alignment with the Value Stream’s purpose and current Strategic Themes?

-- What impediments must be addressed to facilitate progress?
+- What impediments must be resolved to facilitate progress?

-The weekly meeting provides senior management with regular visibility into the release status.
-This meeting is also the place to approve any scope, timing, or resource adjustments necessary to ensure the release.
-In a more continuous delivery environment, the participants monitor the release section of the Program Kanban.
-Their role is making sure items are released when needed, to the right audiences, managing dark and canary releases, verifying that hypotheses are evaluated and that feature toggles, etc. are removed after they have been verified.
+The PO or ART Sync provides senior management with regular visibility into the release progress.
+It’s also the place to approve any scope, timing, people, or resource adjustments necessary to ensure the release.
+In a more continuous delivery environment, the participants closely monitor the release section of the ART Kanban.
+They verify that items are released when needed to the right customer segments, manage canary and dark releases, evaluate hypotheses, and confirm the removal of feature toggles after production verification.